hashicorp/packer-plugin-vsphere/README.md

 #### Automatic Installation

-Packer v1.7.0 and later supports the `packer init` command whoch enables the automatic installation of Packer plugins.
+Packer v1.7.0 and later supports the `packer init` command which enables the automatic installation of Packer plugins.
 For more information, see the [Packer documentation][docs-packer-init].

 To install this plugin, copy and paste this code (HCL2) into your Packer configuration and run `packer init`.